Re-printed with Permission from

 historians, the most familiar can be arranged in three categories, or spheres, starting at the top with those closest to God,

 and moving down to those who are connected to the physical world.

-to all heavenly beings, and as a specific term to refer to the members of the third sphere, those closest to the
+to refer to all heavenly beings, and as a specific term to refer to the members of the third sphere, those closest to the

 physical.
-So, too, the word 'archangel' is often used as a generic term to refer to all the high orders of heavenly beings, although
+So, too, the word 'archangel' is often used as a generic term to refer to all the high orders of heavenly beings,

-more accurate to visualize all these orders in a great circle, with the "highest" and the "lowest" holding
+accurate to visualize all these orders in a great circle, with the "highest" and the "lowest" holding

 The First Sphere -- angels who serve as heavenly counselors